Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

 ## SmartDeviceLink Service

-A SmartDeviceLink Android Service should be created to manage the lifecycle of the SdlManager.
-The SDL Service enables auto-start by creating the SdlManager, which then waits for a connection from SDL.
-This file also sends and receives messages to and from SDL after connected.
+A SmartDeviceLink Android Service should be created to manage the lifecycle of the SDL session.
+The `SdlService` should build and start an instance of the `SdlManager` which will automatically connect with a headunit when available.
+This `SdlManager` will handle sending and receiving messages to and from SDL after connected.

 Create a new service and name it appropriately, for this guide we are going to call it `SdlService`.